 20 March, 2020

-React component lifecycle and its methods are an essential part of developing applications in React.
+Component lifecycle in React and its methods are an essential part of developing applications in React.
 While today the approach is being increasingly superseded by React hooks, it’s worth it to take a closer look at how it works, study the relationship between class components and functions, and gain a deeper understanding of DOM manipulation with React.
 Let’s practice the class-based methods and review their relevance in the light of useEffect’s emergence.

 Ever since React came to be, back in 2013, React developers used class components to take full use of the React library (extending from React.Component) in order to manipulate DOM in a React-based app development.
 How does it work?